davidpirogov/sopel-contextualreminders/README.md

 ## Migrate old reminders

-Old reminders will be automatically migrated from the reminder database on bot startup.
+Old reminders need to be migrated from the core reminder database from their db or csv formats into contextual reminders' JSON format.